 Notification of Results

 Once the samples are collected, students will leave the facility.
-Students will be notified within 24 hours.
-Students who test positive will receive a phone call from the Health and Counseling Center team, with instructions.
-Students who test negative will receive an email and a text.
+Anyone who test positive will receive a phone call within two hours from the Health and Counseling Center team, with instructions.

 Cost of Screening Testing